Flagging (tape): Forestry

 In forestry flagging is commonly used to mark trees for various purposes.
 It can be used to mark trees for logging, to mark dangerous or unhealthy trees, to mark invasive species, or to mark saplings.
 State and National forests often use a wide variety of flagging tape, sometimes even getting specially printed tape when the full range of colour codes is used up.

 Wildland fire suppression

-Flagging is widely used in wildlfire suppression both as a navigational aid for firefighters and to mark trees.
+Flagging is widely used in wildfire suppression both as a navigational aid for firefighters and to mark trees.
 When walking to a wildfire a crew may use flagging to flag their way to the fire, both to aid other firefighters in quickly finding the site and so they can find their way back out easily.
 Specially marked flagging also exists for fire use, imprinted with terms such as "spot fire" or "escape route".
 Hot pink flagging is considered the best colour for marking escape routes due to its visibility.
 Lime green is most visible for colour blind people but is less visible for those with full colour vision.